-CRISIL has given the credit rating of CRISIL A/ STABLE for long-term and CRISIL A1 for short-term financial instruments of the Company.
+CRISIL has given the credit rating of CRISIL A/ Negative (Outlook Revised from 'Stable' and Rating Reaffirmed) for long-term and CRISIL A1 for short-term financial instruments of the Company.

 xx.
 Certificate from Company Secretary in Practice

 Shri Dineshkumar G. Bhimani, D. G. Bhimani & Associates, Company Secretary in Practice, has issued a certificate as required under the Listing Regulations, confirming that none of the Directors on the Board of the Company has been debarred or disqualified from being appointed or continuing as director of the Companies by the Board/ Ministry of Corporate Affairs or any such statutory authority.
 The Certificate is annexed herewith as a part of the Report.